 You can find out more about anti-nutrients and get my quick guide to easing the anti-nutrient load as well as tips to help decrease the environmental load on your body – in my book Optimum Nutrition for Vegans.

 If you are finding it challenging being a healthy vegan or are considering becoming vegan/more plant based but lack the confidence to take the leap, then try my new book Optimum Nutrition for Vegans published in December 2020 (Piatkus).

-I explain how to get enough protein and brain fats, control your sugar and energy, ensure you maintain sufficient vitamin and mineral levels and other small steps that maintain a good overall health.
+I explain how to get enough Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… and brain fats, control your sugar and energy, ensure you maintain sufficient vitamin and mineral levels and other small steps that maintain a good overall health.